 We custom farm using sustainable and primarily organic viticulture.
 The yields are miniscule and the berries intense with a strong core of acidity is complemented by elements of meat and blackberries.
 Although Chardonnay is also planted in this 75 acre vineyard, much of White Hawk's vineyard is planted with Syrah clone 1 on 5c rootstock or Syrah clone 6 on 140R rootstock.
 Fruit from White Hawk vineyard is shared with other prominent wineries including Ojai Vineyard, Andrew Murray Vineyards, Herman Story Wines, and Sine Qua Non.

-White Hawk vineyard fruit is also used by Longoria Winery, IO Winery, Clos Mimi Wines, Silver Winery, Ingersoll Wine, Royal Oak Winery, Rideau Vineyard, Paige 23 Wines, Sea Smoke Cellars, and Wild Horse Winery.
+White Hawk vineyard fruit is also used by Longoria Winery, Silver Winery, Ingersoll Wine, Rideau Vineyard, Sea Smoke Cellars, and Wild Horse Winery.

 Click on picture below to enlarge